Resilient Brand

 This direct trade model grew from Wilfred Ng’s conviction that craft chocolate’s niche market cannot sustain Malaysian cacao farming alone.
 His solution: prove that premium payments for quality beans can work economically, then scale those principles to mass market ingredients.

-52 years of foundation: built on calculated risk
+52 years of foundation: Built on calculated risk

 The story begins not with ethical sourcing but with another contrarian bet.
 Ng Tuck Ming, raised in Ipoh and trained at Singapore’s Van Houten Allied Chocolate Factory in the 1960s, founded Highland Chocolate in 1973.
 His micro factory became a regional household name, pioneering Asia’s first freeze-dried fruit chocolates and the continent’s first durian chocolate.